 - Gradually resuming other normal daily activities, like standing, climbing stairs, and getting up and down from a chair

 - Daily, regular exercises designed to strengthen the muscles around your new joint; after your physical therapist teaches you these exercises, you can often do them at home.

 If you do all of these things, you are likely to have an excellent outcome should you choose joint replacement surgery.
-According to a study published in June 2008 in the Archives of Internal Medicine, older adults who had joint replacement surgery improved significantly on measurements of arthritis symptoms one year later compared with people who did not have the surgery.
+According to a study published in June 2008 in the Archives of Internal Medicine, older adults who had joint replacement surgery improved significantly on measurements of arthritis symptoms 1 year later, compared with people who did not have the surgery.